Delphi method: Public health

 Some examples of its application in public health contexts include non-alcoholic fatty liver disease, iodine deficiency disorders, building responsive health systems for communities affected by migration, the role of health systems in advancing well-being for those living with HIV, on policies and interventions to reduce harmful gambling, on the regulation of electronic cigarettes and on recommendations to end the COVID-19 pandemic.

 Reporting guidelines

 Use of the Delphi method in the development of guidelines for the reporting of health research is recommended, especially for experienced developers.
 Since this advice was made in 2010, two systematic reviews have found that fewer than 30% of published reporting guidelines incorporated Delphi methods into the development process.

 Online Delphi systems

+To mitigate participant fatigue, modern Delphi interfaces have evolved from linear questionnaires to more dynamic designs, visualising the whole scope of the study in one dashboard and thus prioritizing respondent attention.

 A number of Delphi forecasts are conducted using web sites that allow the process to be conducted in real-time.
 For instance, the TechCast Project uses a panel of 100 experts worldwide to forecast breakthroughs in all fields of science and technology.
 Another example is the Horizon Project, where educational futurists collaborate online using the Delphi method to come up with the technological advancements to look out for in education for the next few years.